Iranian Intermezzo: Samanid (819/875–999)

 With their roots stemming from the city of Balkh (in present-day Afghanistan), the Samanids promoted the arts, giving rise to the advancement of science and literature, and thus attracted scholars such as Rudaki and Avicenna.
 While under Samanid control, Bukhara was a rival to Baghdad in its glory.
 Scholars note that the Samanids revived Persian more than the Buyids and the Saffarids, while continuing to patronize Arabic to a significant degree.
 Nevertheless, in a famous edict, Samanid authorities declared that "here, in this region, the language is Persian, and the kings of this realm are Persian kings."

-Ziyarids (930–1090)
+Ziyarid (930–1090)

 The Ziyarid dynasty (زیاریان) was an Iranian dynasty of Gilaki origin that ruled Tabaristan from 930 to 1090.
-At its greatest extent, it ruled much of present-day western and northern Iran.
+At its greatest extent, it ruled much of western and northern Iran.

+Banu Ilyas (932–968)

+The Banu Ilyas were an Iranian dynasty of Sogdian origin which ruled Kerman from 932 until 968.
+Their capital was Bardasir.

+Ghaznavid (977–1186)

+The Ghaznavids were an Persianate Muslim dynasty and empire of Turkic mamluk origin, ruling at its greatest extent, large parts of Iran, Khorasan, and the northwest Indian subcontinent from 977 to 1186.